Pangwenyan/KCFcpp/README.md

 hog - Use HOG features as in [2].
 lab - Use Lab colorspace features.
 This option will also enable HOG features by default.
 singlescale - Performs single-scale detection, using a variable-size window.
 fixed_window - Keep the window size fixed when in single-scale mode (multi-scale always used a fixed window).
-show - Show the results in a window.

 To include it in your project, without the VOT toolkit you just need to: